esurjaat/Nutrition/README.md

 ## Ingredients

-Currently, there are two sources of data that the user can add to their
+There are two sources of data that the user can add to their library:
-library:

 ### Food Data Central (FDC) API

 The United States Department of Agriculture (USDA) hosts the FDC API to allow users to query their database of nutrient data.
-This Shiny App allows the user to query this database with the input of their own API Key, which can easily be obtained from their [signup form](https://fdc.nal.usda.gov/api-key-signup.html).
-This allows the user to make up to 3,600 requests per hour, which is more than enough for practical use.
+This Shiny App allows the user to query this database that requires an API key, which can easily be obtained through the [signup form](https://fdc.nal.usda.gov/api-key-signup.html).
+This allows the user to make up to 3,600 requests per hour.

 ### Self-Upload